kennych418/FPGA_AudioVisualizer/README.md

 The **clkdiv** module is used to generate a slower output clock (clk_out) from a faster input clock signal (clk_in).
 It also has a single parameter called counter_threshold, which can be used by the designer to set the output clock speed whenever a new clkdiv module is used in the project.
 The output clock frequency is based on the formula clk_out [Hz] = clk_in [Hz] / (2+2*counter_threshold).

 The **mic_translator** module is used to generate the microphone's i2S signals and translate them into a readable format for the FFT_Processor.
 The mic_translator also stores 16 sets of audio data, which is necessary for a 16 point FFT.
 The inputs are the 125kHz system clock (clk), a reset button on the FPGA board (reset), and the microphone's data signal (DOUT).
 The outputs are the microphone's clk and control signals (BCLK, LRCLK), a flag signal that indicates when a new audio sample has been acquired (new_t), and all 16 sets of stored audio data (t0[17:0] - t15[17:0]).
+It should be noted that the i2S signals' speed is dependant on the clk input, where BCLK is equal to the frequency of the input clk.
+Therefore, increasing the input clk frequency will increase the sample rate.

+Internally, the mic_translator has several data buffers and counters controlled by sequential logic to translate i2S signals for the SPH0645 microphone.
+You can find more information about the i2S protocol from online or from the microphone's datasheet.
+The following chart summarizes each signal's function and reset value.

+The **FFT_Processor** module takes the audio data from the microphone, calculates the FFT, and outputs the corresponding frequency data.
 ### Testbenches (*_TB.sv)
 The following testbench files were used to debug the their respective *.sv files.
 * clkdiv